Portuguese Food & Drink

 Along with canja de galinha (chicken broth), caldo verde is a filling, comforting and ubiquitous favourite.
 For the more adventurous, caldeirada de lulas à madeirense (squid stew Madeira-style) features a characteristically Portuguese combination of seafood, curry and ginger.
 Another typical dish is the açorda where vegetables or shellfish are added to thick rustic bread to create a 'dry' soup.

 Those with a sweet tooth may be interested to learn that one of Portugal's best-kept culinary secrets is its vast and distinctive range of desserts, cakes and pastries.
-A staple of restaurant menus is chocolate mousse - richer, denser and smoother than foreign versions, while other favourites include arroz doce, a lemon and cinnamon-flavoured rice pudding.
+A staple of restaurant menus is chocolate mousse - richer, denser and smoother than foreign versions, while other favorites include arroz doce, a lemon and cinnamon-flavoured rice pudding.

 The most famous sweets, however, are the rich egg-yolk and sugar-based cakes, influenced by Moorish cooking and perfected by Guimerães nuns in the sixteenth century.
 For a uniquely Portuguese experience, the visitor should head for a pasteleria (or confeitaria), where the many varieties of cakes and other confections, as well as savoury delicacies like bolinhas de bacalhau, cod balls, are served.
 The Antiga Confeitaria de Belém, where the legendary pastéis de nata, delicious custard-filled tarts, are baked, is a Lisbon highlight.
 Nearby Sintra has its own traditional pastry, queijadas de Sintra (a type of cheese tart), which street vendors sell in packs of six.